-The purpose of the National Museum Of Crime And Punishment is to glorify crime-fighters, not criminals.
+The purpose of The Crime Museum (formerly The National Museum Of Crime And Punishment) is to glorify crime-fighters, not criminals.
 Still, looking at J. Edgar Hoover's badge (a featured display) isn't nearly as interesting as looking at an exact replica of Al Capone's jail cell, or Bonnie and Clyde's bullet-riddled movie death car, or John Dillinger's bullet-proof car, which has a place of honor in the Museum lobby.

 "That car was found by accident in a wrecking yard," said Ken Holmes, owner of the Bonnie and Clyde Ambush Museum, and an authority on gangsterabilia.
 "When they took off the car's door panels, they found bullets that had been fired into it.'

 The museum also has Dillinger's death mask on display.
 As for more recent criminals, the museum offers an exhibit of a serial killer's typewriter, although there's some confusion as to whether it belonged to John Wayne Gacy or Jeffrey Dahmer.

 What's stressed here, however, is the "Punishment" aspect, as in crime-does-not-pay.
 Visitors can stick their heads through colonial stocks for a photo op and marvel at a replica gas chamber and guillotine.
 They can also see Tennessee's real electric chair.
 "It was real difficult to find one," said Janine Vaccarello, COO of the museum, who was genuinely surprised that an electric chair is difficult to purchase.
 The guillotine was supposed to be real as well, imported from Italy, "but we couldn't get it through customs."